Thursday, January 28, 2016

 408. Blind Faith (1969) - Blind Faith

 Finally free from the endless bitching and literal fist fights between former Cream mates Jack Bruce and of course Ginger Baker, Eric Clapton was ready to get his next project going with Steve Winwood most excellently on vocals and keys.
-Unfortunately for Clapton though wonderfully for us, Baker invited himself over anyway and this outstanding supergroup rounded out by Family bassist Ric Grech was born, if only to record one album before Clapton fled Baker for good with Derek and the Dominos.
-Baker's "Do What You Like" pounds away with the drummers usual, tastefully wacky fury, but of the three Winwood originals, (particularly "Had to Cry Today"), and Clapton's "Presence of the Lord", Faith had a more than stellar crop of material at their disposal.
+Unfortunately for Clapton though wonderfully for us, Baker invited himself over anyway, and this outstanding supergroup rounded out by Family bassist Ric Grech was born, if only to record one album before Clapton fled Baker for good with Derek and the Dominos.
+Baker's "Do What You Like" pounds away with the drummer's usual, tastefully wacky fury, but with the three Winwood originals, (particularly "Had to Cry Today"), and Clapton's "Presence of the Lord", Faith had a more than stellar crop of material at their disposal.

 407. "Heroes" (1977) - David Bowie